-Memorial services for Veterans and eligible family members who were interred without a committal service between March 23 and June 8 will commence in July.
-Cemetery representatives will be reaching out to all these families in the coming weeks to discuss their options and schedule a memorial service, if desired.
-Families may also contact the National Cemetery Scheduling Office or the cemetery directly to schedule a memorial service after June 29, 2020.
+Memorial services for Veterans and eligible family members who were interred without a committal service between March and June are now being scheduled and conducted.
+Cemetery representatives are reaching out to all these families to discuss their options and schedule a memorial service, if desired.
+Families may also contact the National Cemetery Scheduling Office or the cemetery directly to schedule a memorial service.
 The NCSO will continue to provide scheduling services for the duration of the current emergency.
 To schedule a burial, please call 800-535-1117, option 1.

 Conditions and restrictions at local cemeteries can and will change in response to state, local and federal guidelines and orders.
 You are encouraged to contact your local cemetery for specific information or details.

 With the resumption of committal services, VA has retired the Roll of Honor website.
 Every Veteran interred in a VA National Cemetery is automatically memorialized with individual profile pages on the Veterans Legacy Memorial (VLM) site after the cemetery updates the Veteran's interment record, usually within one or two days of interment.
 In May VLM was been expanded to allow online visitors to leave comments or "tributes" on a Veteran's page.
 The tribute allows visitors to voice memories and appreciation for a Veteran's service.
 All comments will be reviewed for appropriateness prior to being posted.
 We invite all friends and family members with a Veteran interred in a VA national cemetery to visit VLM and leave a tribute.